-Since 1975 The Hamill Trophy Match Play Championship has been played every year at Linville, NC.
+From 1975 to 2021, The Hamill Trophy Match Play Championship was played every year at Linville, NC.
 At this event senior golfers enjoy a rare combination of private club privilege, genuine service, and Southern Seniors tradition.

-Longtime Southern Senior and Linville President John Pottle was instrumental in establishing the personal hospitality that continues today through our hosts John Blackburn, President and Tom Dale, Director of Golf.
+Longtime Southern Senior and Linville President John Pottle was instrumental in establishing the personal hospitality that continues today through our hosts John Blackburn, President and Tom Dale, General Manager and former Director of Golf.

 Both Senior Golfers and Grand Seniors Championship Flight's are established by index and play at scratch.
 Seniors and Grand Seniors play flights of eight.
 Other participants are also flighted by handicaps and play with the full difference.
 Winners names are engraved on the permanent trophy which resides at the Linville Golf Club.
 An optional 18-hole two-man team stroke play event is held on the final day at another area club.

 All matches are played on the Linville golf course which was designed by Donald Ross in 1923.
 It is a risk-and reward course, one that penalizes poor play, but is eminently fair.
 The course was created by hand, using mule and pan grading, and has kept the small, severe greens inherent in Ross‘ design.
 The poa annua grass, which flourishes in Linville‘s climate, is cultivated along with bent, clover, blue and other indigenous grasses.